 Fate would have it that a new drop of nap dresses was happening the next day, so I set my alarm and hoped for the best.
 Suffice it to say, the rest is history!

 I’m a 34c chest and generally all around petite, and a small in the Ellie fits me perfectly.
 The elastic smocking on the chest, allows for movement, yet still frames the bodice.
 And the flowy A-line skirt is comfy and far from constricting.
 Plus the length is perfect for my 5’3 frame.
+This dress would certainly work for an expectant mom as well, as there is plenty of room for growth.

 How to style